Total fire bans Hazard reduction burns Cane burning Wildlife and bushfires Bushfire smoke Asset Protection Zones Emergency Dashboard

 Avoid tractor slashing to reduce the chance of a fire starting on your property (recommended by NSW Rural Fire Service).

-Koalas and bushfires
+Wildlife and bushfires

-Koalas and other wildlife can be injured or displaced as a result of bush fires.
 If you find any sick, injured or orphaned koalas call Friends of the Koala on 02 6622 1233 (24-hour hotline)

 See Friends of the Koala and fire and koalas